tersesystems/terse-logback/README.md

 Instrumenting system level classes is a bit more involved, but can be done in configuration.

-> **NOTE**: There are some limitations to instrumenting code.
+> **NOTE**: There are some limitations to instrumenting system level code.
 You cannot instrument native methods like `java.lang.System.currentTimeMillis()` for example.

 First, you set the java agent, either directly on the command line: